opnfv/armband/docs/installation-instruction.rst

 Preface
 =======
-Before starting the installation of the AArch64 Brahmaputra 3.0 release of OPNFV, using Fuel as a deployment tool, some planning must be done.
+Before starting the installation of the AArch64 Colorado 1.0 release of OPNFV, using Fuel as a deployment tool, some planning must be done.